To tuck in bag or not

 Yep.
 They work really well.

 Mine is always tucked.
-For one thing, the end of it would hang below of the tops that I wear, and also, I don't like to put extra pressure on the adhesive that is holding the appliance in place, if my pouch starts to fill up and I am unable to empty right away.
+For one thing, the end of it would hang below the tops that I wear, and also, I don't like to put extra pressure on the adhesive that is holding the appliance in place if my pouch starts to fill up and I am unable to empty right away.

 Terry

-Reply to delgrl525
+Reply to TerryLT

-I have started wearing stealth belts to relieve the tugging due to weight of the bag.
-If I want a lot of support I wear the stealth belt pro.
-If just around the house I wear the slip on version.
+I have started wearing Stealth Belts to relieve the tugging due to weight of the bag.
+If I want a lot of support, I wear the Stealth Belt Pro.
+If just around the house, I wear the slip-on version.

-The pro is horizontal so all my shirts cover it.
+The Pro is horizontal so all my shirts cover it.

 Reply to AlexT